Charliemowood/atom-guide/README.md

 **Note:**
 > Your system may vary.
 The example systems used in this guide are MacOS Sierra 10.12.1 and Fedora 25.
 MacOS has some peculiarities but Fedora should be quite representative of other systems.
 Be aware that you might need to modify some of these instructions based on characteristics of your system.
-If you do get stuck try a simple internet search, for instance: *how to open Terminal on x*, where x is the system you are using.
+If you do get stuck try a simple search on the internet, for instance: *how to open Terminal on x*, where x is the system you are using.

 ## Prerequisites